hlehtosalo/job_scheduler/README.md

 The code in Main.cpp is a simple correctness test, and performance benchmark against a basic single-threaded implementation.
 A large number of simple but quite expensive hashes are computed and written to a vector, followed by adding all the numbers together.
 It's not the best of tests, but it demonstrates the basic usage of the scheduler and depencencies, as well as the logging of profiling data.

-Future work would likely focus on a more flexible dependency model, such as being able to modify the job graph while it's executed, and on utility code to make high-level concepts easier to implement.
+Future work would likely focus on a more flexible dependency model, such as being able to modify the job graph while it's executed, and on utility code to make high-level algorithms easier to implement.